ZhijianLi2003/ZLC_MSPM0_Peripheral_Library/README.md

 ![hardware](images/hardware.jpg)

-​&emsp;&emsp;In this project,we used the MSPM0G3507 Launchpad development board.
+&emsp;&emsp;In this project,we used the MSPM0G3507 Launchpad development board.
 If you want to enter the undergraduate Electronic Design Competition, this development board can be [applied for free](https://www.nuedc-training.com.cn/index/evm/index_2024).
 In order to make it easier for everyone to develop and use it,  we have designed its expansion board.
 It can provide a common interface to drive car models.
 [If you want to learn more, please click here.](http://oshwhub.com/hurricanchen/zlc_-dian-sai-mspm0g3507-launchpad-kuo-zhan-ban)

 ​       Here are our hardware connection：